Denis Allen (politician): Revolutionary period

-During the Irish War of Independence (1919–1921), Allen was Company Captain of D Company (Kilanerin), 3 Battalion, North Wexford Brigade, IRA.
+During the Irish War of Independence, Allen was Company Captain of D Company (Kilanerin), 3 Battalion, North Wexford Brigade, Irish Republican Army (IRA).
 In the Truce period, he claimed in his military service pension file that he was promoted to Battalion Intelligence Officer at the time of the IRA split in March 1922 and Battalion Quartermaster from May 1922.
-Taking the anti-Treaty side in the Irish Civil War (1922–1923), Allen claims that he took part in several armed operations against National Army troops.
+Taking the anti-Treaty side in the Irish Civil War, Allen claims that he took part in several armed operations against National Army troops.

 Allen was arrested by the Free State on 4 August 1922; escaped from the Newbridge Camp, County Kildare on 15 October 1922; was re-arrested by the authorities on 20 October 1922 and escaped again on 19 November 1922 from Wexford.
 He was captured again in December 1923 and finally released in June 1924.
 In 1926 Allen was the Officer Commanding the North Wexford Battalion of the Irish Republican Army.
-Allen applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 4 and 7/12 years service in 1943 at Grade D for service with the IRA between 1 April 1920 and 30 September 1923.
+Allen was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the IRA between 1920 and 1923.